An Unfinished Life

 There are a lot of ways in the middle of the scale to die.
 You can die doing something you love.
 I have known of a couple of young men who have died climbing mountains.
 The only consolation their families had was, “They died doing what they loved.”
 At best, it is little consolation when you see a young life cut off while in its prime.

 I don’t think any of us wants to die because of our own foolish choices.
-No one wants to go to a bar and die on the way home because we were drunk.
+No one wants to go to a bar and die on the way home because they were drunk.
 We don’t want to die from an overdose of drugs.
 We don’t want to die from lung cancer because we chose to smoke our entire lives.
 We don’t want to die because we were texting while driving.

 When we truly think about how we would want to die, it should give us motivation about how we should live.
 If we want to die in service to others, we should prepare ourselves physically, mentally and spiritually so that we have the mindset we need if we are ever in that situation.
-It should make us want to make right choices so that we could add to the lives of others for the short while we are here on this earth.
+It should make us want to make right choices so that we can add to the lives of others for the short while we are here on this earth.

-If we look at our lives and see we are heading down a road of dissipation and addiction, we might want to take a day or two off of our drug of choice and really take stock of where we are.
+If we look at our lives and see that we are heading down a road of dissipation and addiction, we might want to take a day or two off from our drug of choice and really take stock of where we are.
 Do we need to get help to get sober or clean?
 There is no shame in admitting we need help.
 It is one of the bravest and most courageous things we can do.

 Let’s look at our lives and our lifestyles and see if we need to make any adjustments.
 After all, our lives are but a breath here, and we will soon be gone.
 So again I ask, “If you had your choice, how would you prefer to die?